apogeum/data_science_training/1_1_Basic_ops/README.md

 ---
 In this chapter we will learn about operations on basic types.
-* Run the two instructions in one cell:
+* Run the code in one cell:
   ```
   zero=0
   first=9
   second=2.0
   third="fox"
   ```
+  You already know that we have just defined some variables.
 * Run:
   ```
   first+1